What is GFSI and Why is It Important?

 What is GFSI

 Adherence to stringent food safety protocols isn’t new for those within the food industry.
 However, the Global Food Safety Initiative (GFSI) is a relatively modern framework that has revolutionized these practices, spurred by an increasingly complex and globalized food supply.
+GFSI is a business-driven initiative led by industry stakeholders to enhance food safety standards, with a core focus on adherence to food safety throughout the supply chain.

-GFSI is not merely another regulatory requirement but a vanguard that establishes uniform international standards and catalyzes the harmonization of food safety laws worldwide.
 In this blog post, I will demonstrate GFSI’s essential role, objectives, and impact on the global food industry.

 What is GFSI, and What is it not?